 Vanessa is a post-doctoral researcher at the Varieties of Democracy (V-Dem) Institute at the University of Gothenburg, Sweden.
 She obtained her PhD in economics summer 2019 at Humbolt-University Berlin, Germany.
 Her thesis "Why Democracy Matters: An Economic Perspective" covers how to (not) measure democracy in quantitative studies; macro-economic models of trade, development, democracy and peace, as well as panel data methods.

-Ana is a Ph.D. student in Economics at NOVA University in Lisbon and a Research Fellow in the Political Economy of Development research unit at WZB Berlin.
+Ana is a postdoc at the Universidad del Rosario and Innovations for Poverty Action Colombia.
+Previously she was a Research Fellow in the Political Economy of Development research unit at WZB Berlin.
 She is a Development Economist interested in Political Economy and Behavioural Economics with a focus on gender.
 Ana is currently working on understanding how increasing political voice of women in developing countries affects community outcomes.
 She is also working on exploring the effect of decreasing the cost of transportation to school for girls in rural Zambia on educational and empowerment outcomes.